AlexRiveraU/reading-notes/README.md

-# reading-notes
+# GROWTH MINDSET
-My learning journal for Code Fellows!
+*With perseverance and effort, intelligence and fundamental skills can develop and improve over time.*

-*A groth mindset will help me to be successful in this program.*
+> A growth mindset will help me to be successful in this program.

-- Keep trying
-- Ask fro help
-- Keep reminders around of where you started from
+### Reminders to myself to keep a growth mindset

+* Mistakes are part of learning.
+* Always keep trying.
+* Patience is key.

+***Will Power! 💪 🧠***